 “We had received $100,000 in grant funds from a program by the Oklahoma Department of Environmental Quality (ODEQ) and the Oklahoma Rural Water Association (ORWA),” Smoot said.
 “It was funding from the bipartisan infrastructure, and we had that available.
 But, due to supply chain issues and escalated prices, the actual costs were higher than our engineer had estimated.
 We needed additional money to fill the gap.”

-The gap was filled through a fortunate connection made at a water road show, where various Oklahoma agencies, including the Environmental Services Team at Communities Unlimited (CU), presented funding opportunities.
+The gap was filled through a fortunate connection made at a water road show, where various Oklahoma agencies, including the Community Infrastructure Team at Communities Unlimited (CU), presented funding opportunities.
 There, Smoot connected with CU Senior Community Environmental Management Specialist Julie Hudgins.

 “Working with CU was easy,” Smoot said.
 “I got brochures and more information from their website, made a telephone call, and the ball got rolling.”